 - Pair Topkapi and Hagia Sophia on the same day, but give yourself space between them.

-- Check ferry times before heading to your bosphorus cruise with pass.
+- Check ferry times before heading to your Bosphorus cruise with pass.

 Your 5 ride public transportation card covers short hops, but if you’re zigzagging between continents, plan to reload or carry an extra Istanbulkart.